 CHURCH: It has to be really large, you know, like meters.

 SASSELOV: No, I think if you're just worried about the million years and a certain dose OF rads, it shouldn't be larger than a few centimeters.

-VENTER: Well up to recently we've been dumping all the feces from the space station into space, so that's kind of shield, anyway.
+VENTER: Well, up to recently, we've been dumping all the feces from the Space Station into space—so that's a kind of shield, right?

 SASSELOV: I have a colleague at MIT who calls this the garbage belt of the Earth.

 SHAPIRO: I have a different question.
 Couldn't we get some estimate of the probability of material leaving the Earth, splashing off as they say, by examining the surface of the moon in protected areas?
 Say those areas that are in permanent SHADOW craters.

 VENTER: A couple of hundred kilograms a year.

 SASSELOV: Actually several people suggested that as one of the interesting experiments to do when going back to the moon — to look for those.
 And we know which part of the moon would have most of it — it's not an even distribution over the surface, because of orbital dynamics.
 So that will be a very interesting thing to do.

 SHAPIRO: Look in craters which are protected from the radiation, and so on.